We5ter/Scanners-Box/README.md

 - https://github.com/boy-hack/w11scan (Distributed WEB fingerprint identification platform)
 - https://github.com/Nekmo/dirhunt (Find web directories without bruteforce)
 - https://github.com/MetaChar/pyHAWK (Searches the directory of choice for interesting files.
 Such as database files and files with passwords stored on them)
+- https://github.com/H4ckForJob/dirmap (An advanced web directory scanning tool that will be more powerful than DirBuster, Dirsearch, cansina, and Yu Jian)

 #### Special Scanners(Just for some special Components)